 (1) Each new dwelling unit should be provided with a residential sprinkler system designed and installed in accordance with the code promulgated by the National Fire Protection Association as interpreted by the Chief of the Winchendon Fire Department.
 This includes the provision of an adequate water supply for dwellings not served by the Town water system.

-(2) New non residential or mixeduse buildings shall be provided with fire protection systems including automatic fire alarm systems as required by the Massachusetts Building Code or the requirements of the Winchendon Fire Department.
+(2) New nonresidential or mixed-use buildings shall be provided with fire protection systems, including automatic fire alarm systems, as required by the Massachusetts Building Code or the requirements of the Winchendon Fire Department.

-(3) Unless residential sprinkler systems are installed as suggested in Subsection H(1).
-Supra and/or suitable systems are installed as required in Subsection H(2), a water supply for fire protection shall be provided according to the provisions of § 430-41.
+(3) Unless residential sprinkler systems are installed as suggested in Subsection H(1) and/or suitable systems are installed as required in Subsection H(2), a water supply for fire protection shall be provided according to the provisions of § 430-41.

 I. Monuments.

-(1) Monuments shall be installed on both sides of the street at all street intersections, at all points of change of direction or curvatures of streets at 1,000foot intervals maximum on curves, on property corners of all new lots and at other points where, in the opinion of the Board, permanent monuments are necessary.
+(1) Monuments shall be installed on both sides of the street at all street intersections, at all points of change of direction or curvatures of streets at 1,000-foot intervals maximum on curves, on property corners of all new lots and at other points where, in the opinion of the Board, permanent monuments are necessary.
 No permanent monuments shall be installed until all construction which would destroy or disturb the monuments is completed.
 Placement and location of bounds are to be certified by a registered professional engineer or registered land surveyor after installation of the way, and shall be shown on the as-built drawings.

 (2) Monuments shall be a standard granite marker of not less than four feet in length and not less than six inches in width and breadth and shall have a metal bar installed at the exact location of the boundary point.
 In areas where a protruding marker may constitute a hazard, monuments shall be set flush with final grades.
-Otherwise the tops of monuments should be 6 to 12 inches above ground level so the can be more easily located.
-The metal bar is must be installed so that the monument may be found with a metal detector.
+Otherwise, the tops of monuments should be 6 inches to 12 inches above ground level so the monument can be more easily located.
+The metal bar must be installed so that the monument may be found with a metal detector.

 J. Street signs.